 Torrey has been involved with the California Native Plants Society, where she demonstrates an increased awareness on the importance of native plants to our California ecosystem.
 Prior to starting a native plant nursery in Leucadia, Torrey would start seeds and place them out for members of the Encinitas community to plant for free.
 She has volunteered at the San Diego Botanic Garden, and her inspiration has meant much to both people and the all-important natural environment.

 The Environmental Award Program:

 The Environmental Commission recognizes deserving individuals, businesses, and non-profits for their commitment to environmental stewardship and outstanding environmental achievements in the City of Encinitas.
 Two Excellence in Environmental Stewardship awards have been historically granted to a for-profit business and a non-profit business each year since the program's founding in 2014 and inauguration in 2015 by Environmental Commissioners Jim Wang and Joy Lyndes.
 In 2019, under the leadership of Environmental Commissioners Inge Bisconer and Christian Adams, a new Environmental Hero category was added to recognize both an adult and a youth who are not necessarily affiliated with a business.
 Candidates are peer-nominated and must be Encinitas residents or located in Encinitas.
-Winners are selected by a jury of recognized environmental leaders.
+Winners are selected by an independent jury of recognized environmental leaders.

 Environmental Award Program History and Past Winners

 The Encinitas Environmental Commission meets regularly on the second (2nd) Thursday of the month at 5:30PM.